robgough/bullet_journal/readme.md

     - `tomorrow`
     - `yesterday`
     - `last <weekday>` (where <weekday> is Monday, Tuesday, Wednesday...)
-    - `last week` the monday of the previous week
+    - `last week` the Friday of the previous week
     - `next <weekday>`
     - `next week` the following Monday
     - `someday` a special undated case